Target Practice: Learning to Play John Wick Pinball

 Jobs

 Shoot the crate or the VUK near it to light job ready at the crate VUK.
-Jobs will spawn large quantities of enemies and shots depending on the job type.
-After enough shots have been made, the left eject will light to cash out a percentage of the job’s score total.
+Jobs will spawn large quantities of shots depending on the job type.
+After enough shots have been made, the left eject will light to cash out a percentage of the job’s score total and award you with a perk that's different for every faction!

-While shot scoring during jobs can be solid depending on the job, your biggest priority should be defeating enemies to light extra ball & eventually qualify battle modes; if you have a multiball + job stack, focus exclusively on the shots rather than trying to take out enemies.
+While shot scoring during jobs can be solid depending on the job, your biggest priority should be defeating enemies that are in front of the lit shots to gain multiplied values.
+Enemies light as you hit the Red Circle or the standup targets around the playfield.
 Also, if you're close to defeating all the enemies in a location, it might be better to hold off on starting multiball until the required enemies have been defeated.

 There are seven different factions, with seven different jobs to play in total.
-On default settings, jobs are randomly determined with no way to pre-determine which job mode is lit; but on competition mode, the jobs are linked to specific factions / shots.
+The jobs are all linked to specific factions / shots.
 For the sake of this guide, I will list the competition mode pairings for each job in a “tier list” of sorts explaining which ones I go for.

 Medium priority jobs: